Once you have selected the location and building for your office move, you need to take care of the legal requirements.

 ● Walls and paint

 Sometimes a building is not in a compliant state before you move in.
-With the help of a professional fit out consultant you can avoid being stuck with the cost of bringing the space up to code after you have moved in.
+Using a professional office fit out consultant can help avoid the cost of bringing the space up to code after you have moved in.

 Check your ‘make good’ clause

 Often, a condition of a commercial lease is that you will return a property to the state you found it in when you leave, something known as the ‘make good’ clause.
-Read this very carefully as people are often taken by surprise at the end.
+Tenants need to be aware of the conditions in the make good clauses before they sign a lease.

-Talk to your lawyer about the best approach for this clause as they may have recommendations.
+Talk to your legal team about the best approach for the make good clause, they may have good recommendations.

-Once the contract is signed, you won’t be able to make changes, so it is important you are clear on everything up front.
+After signing the contract you won’t be able to make changes, so it is important you are clear on everything.

-Take the time to review your building lease contract in detail and make sure other stakeholders within your business do the same.
+Take the time to review your building lease contract in detail and make sure other stakeholders do the same.

-Confused about negotiating the terms of your lease?
-Apex Executive Interiors can provide guidance to make sure the contract has no hidden surprises.
+Confused about negotiating the terms of your lease or your legal requirements?
+Apex Executive Interiors can provide independent advice to make sure your contract has no hidden surprises.